jacks0n9/discord-button-test/README.md

-# Calculator bot with discord buttons
+# Bot to test discord buttons
 ## Just put this in config.json
 ```Json
 {